matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 - `Nonce`: Sender nonce.
 - `Created`: Timestamp of when the transaction was added to the block.

-## Nature of transactions

-There are various different ways of transacting on the Ethereum blockchain:

-- Common transactions: A simple transaction from one account to another such as transferring a token.
-- Contract deployment transactions: A transaction with no `to` address and the `data` field contains the contract code.
-- Contract execution: A transaction that interacts with an already deployed smart contract where the `to` address is the smart contract's address.

-### Contract deployment differences between zkSync Era and Ethereum
+## Contract deployment differences between zkSync Era and Ethereum

 - Ethereum: Contract deployment occurs when a user sends a transaction to the zero address `(0x000...000)` where the `data` field contains the contract bytecode concatenated with constructor parameters.
 - zkSync Era: To deploy a contract on zkSync, a user calls the `create` function of the [ContractDeployer](../system-contracts.md#contractdeployer) and provides the hash of the contract to be published, as well as the constructor arguments.
 The contract bytecode is added to the `factory_deps` field of [EIP-712 transaction types](#eip-712-0x71).
 If the contract is a factory (i.e. it can deploy other contracts), the bytecode of all child contracts should be included in `factory_deps`.